-ВМР Task Completed Comment A.1 Distribute materials at municipal Earth Day/Green Day events A.4 Support SWALCO collections, maintain log of event dates and quantities collected Х A.5 Attempt to coordinate SWALCO presentations at local school(s). Х With Wauconda Twp.
-A.6 Post NOI, SMPP and Annual Report on website Х A.6 Add stickers/markers to approximately ?% of all inlets per year, until all existing inlets are marked A.6 "Distribute" Vehicle Fluid Maintenance materials Х Newsletter/Flyers at Village Hall.
-A.6 "Distribute" Septic System Maintenance information N/A A.6 "Distribute" Car Washing information Х Newsletter/Flyers at Village Hall.
+BMP Task Completed Comment A.1 Distribute materials at municipal Earth Day/Green Day events Events were not held in 2020 due to COVID-19.
+A.4 Support SWALCO collections, maintain log of event dates and quantities collected х A.5 Attempt to coordinate SWALCO presentations at local school(s). х With Wauconda Twp.
+A.6 Post NOI, SMPP and Annual Report on website х A.6 Add stickers/markers to a % of all inlets per year, until all existing inlets are marked A.6 "Distribute" Vehicle Fluid Maintenance materials х Newsletter/Flyers at Village Hall.
+A.6 "Distribute" Septic System Maintenance information N/A A.6 "Distribute" Car Washing information х Newsletter/Flyers at Village Hall.
 A.6, C.9, E.7 Provide swimming pool door hanger and fact sheet (preferably in Sept).
-B.1 Present Annual Report at public meeting Continued as a BMP, will present at future public meeting B.6 Evaluate SWPP.
-Major highlights and deficiencies should be noted annually and the plan revised accordingly on a minimum 5-yr basis, or as necessary. Х C.1 Update outfall map (new permits, outfall inventory updates) N/A No new outfalls this year.
-C.1, C.7 2.7 Inspect for "new" outfalls.
-Pre-screen 100% of outfalls in 2013 (all outfalls to be rescreened every 5-years) N/A No new outfalls this No new outfalls this year.
-C.3, C.8 Complete outfall inspection procedure for 20% of all outfalls with observed dry weather flow ('09-'13) Х C.6 Review the results of the screening program to examine whether any trends can be identified that relate the incidence of dry-weather flow observations to the age or land use of a developed area. Х C.7 Inspect catch basins, clean approximately 20% of all catch basins annually C.7 Track cleaned catch basins on map.
+B.1 Present Annual Report at public meeting Continued as a BMP, presented at public meeting on June 11,2020.
+B.6 Evaluate SWPP.
+Major highlights and deficiencies should be noted annually and the plan revised accordingly on a minimum 5-yr basis, or as necessary. х C.1 Update outfall map (new permits, outfall inventory updates) N/A No new outfalls this year.
+C.7 Inspect high priority outfalls.
+To be completed in 2021.
+C.1, C.7 Inspect for "new" outfalls.
+Pre-screen 100% of outfalls every 5 years.
+No new outfalls this year.
+Inspection/pre- screening planned for 2021.
+C.3, C.8 Complete outfall inspection procedure for 20% of all outfalls with observed dry weather flow.
+Will resume inspections after outfalls pre- screened in 2021.
+C.6 Review the results of the screening program to examine whether any trends can be identified that relate the incidence of dry-weather flow observations to the age or land use of a developed area. х C.7 Inspect catch basins, clean approximately 20% of all catch basins annually C.7 Track cleaned catch basins on map.
 E.6 Inspect 20% of developed properties with SWM facilities for compliance with maintenance plans E.6 Inspect 20% of receiving water streambanks for erosion and flowlines for sediment accumulation E.6 Inspect 20% of detention basins shorelines for erosion and document permanent pool depths, if applicable F.2 Inspect and recondition spreaders and spinners.
-Install these items onto snow removal vehicles, performing test operations, calibrating distribution rates per National Salt Institution Application Guidelines, and conducting better driver training. х
+Install these items onto snow removal vehicles, performing test operations, calibrating distribution rates per National Salt Institution Application Guidelines, and conducting better driver training. х вмр Task Completed Comment A.1, A.4 Attend/sponsor outreach events and scheduled meetings with the general public and distribute materials х Attend SMC/Newsletter/Flyers at V. Hall.
+A.6 Provide guide to Storm Drain Marking to groups that express interest х B.3 Participate in QLP or other sponsored watershed planning events (stakeholder groups) None this year.
+C.4 Complete source id/tracing procedures for identified illicit discharges None this year.
+C.5, C.8 Complete removal procedures for found illicit discharges None this year.
+C.9, F.6 Implement Spill Response Plan and provide notice for observed discharges Fire Department.
+E.3 Provide sample maintenance plan to pre-wdo sites F.1 Offer Village staff training Х F.1 Encourage employees to attend all relevant training sessions offered by the QLP and other entities on topics related to the goals/objectives of the SWPPP х F.3 Plowing activities direct snow off the pavement and onto the parkways х F.4 Spoil stock pile storage and disposal х